Taosheng-ty/CS_6550_galago_tutorial/README.md

     chmod +x cmd.sh
     ./cmd.sh
 Or you can build steps by steps with below instructions.
 ## Then we need to download the galago, here I provide link to download the latest binary version.
 You may use other version or compile form the source file by yourselves.
+Detailed instruction for installation, please refer https://sourceforge.net/p/lemur/wiki/Galago%20Installation/
     wget https://master.dl.sourceforge.net/project/lemur/lemur/galago-3.18/galago-3.18-bin.tar.gz

 Afer finish downloading, we unzip galago and rename it as galago